 The physics program is designed to prepare you for:

-- Graduate study in physics, optics or astronomy (B.S.
+- Graduate study in physics or astronomy (B.S.
 Option I)

 - An industrial or government position (B.A./B.S.
 Option I or II)

-- Medical, dental, optometry, or pharmacy school (degree in physics, biology, or chemistry)
+- Medical, dental, optometry, or pharmacy school (B.S.
+Option II)

 - Careers including law, environmental work, science journalism, business/business management, systems analysis, etc.